aliyun/terraform-provider-alicloud/website/docs/r/adb_db_cluster_lake_version.html.markdown

 * `vpc_id` - (Required, ForceNew) The vpc ID of the resource.
 * `zone_id` - (Required, ForceNew) The zone ID of the resource.
 * `enable_default_resource_group` - (Optional) Whether to enable default allocation of resources to user_default resource groups.
+* `security_ips` - (Optional, Computed, Available in v1.198.0+) The IP addresses in an IP address whitelist of a cluster.
+Separate multiple IP addresses with commas (,).
+You can add a maximum of 500 different IP addresses to a whitelist.
+The entries in the IP address whitelist must be in one of the following formats:
+  - IP addresses, such as 10.23.XX.XX.
+  - CIDR blocks, such as 10.23.xx.xx/24.
+In this example, 24 indicates that the prefix of each IP address in the IP whitelist is 24 bits in length.
+You can replace 24 with a value within the range of 1 to 32.
+* `db_cluster_description` - (Optional, Computed, Available in v1.198.0+) The description of the cluster.

 ## Attributes Reference